Explore the social and economic data relating to the St Albans City and District by visiting the resources below.

 Hertfordshire's Joint Strategic Needs Assessment (JSNA) looks at the specific health and social care needs of our local population and points out areas of inequality.
 It helps public bodies decide what type of local services to commission.
 Each needs assessment looks at a health and wellbeing problem, including causes and risk factors.
 It then proposes solutions and makes recommendations for local commissioning and decision making.

-Community Wellbeing Index (CWI) – produced by co-op Toggle accordion
+Community Wellbeing Index (CWI) – produced by the Co-op Toggle accordion

 The CWI is the first measure of wellbeing at a local level across all four nations of the UK.
 With data covering more than 28,000 communities, the CWI allows users to view wellbeing scores across a range of different indicators - from the quality of education, housing affordability and public transport links in an area, to the amount of green space and the number of community centres that are present – providing a useful snapshot into the strengths of, and challenges facing each community.